(Sounds like I can't keep a job doesn't it? More like I can't stand a job.)

 In creation, strive for perfection.
 To get to perfection, one must continually revise, recommit and reinvent along the way.
 Sometimes one must completely start over to advance forward.

 The process of creation can be quick.
-However, in this plane of existence it is more like likely to be slowed and inhibited.
+However, in this plane of existence it is more like likely to be slow, difficult and often blocked.

 It’s like riding over the rough road of an obstacle course.
 There will be bumps as small as pebbles, and there will be roadblocks as big as barrier walls.
 The key to success and moving forward is handling each and every obstacle, part of which is never giving up.

-Completing creation brings satisfaction - the ultimate reward.
+Completing creation brings satisfaction - the ultimate reward." - Doug Hines

 I was cleaning out the litter box the other night while listening to America's Got Talent in the background.